-Using the DIA to Gain Exposure to the DIJA Index
+Using the DIA to Gain Exposure to the DJIA Index

 A lot of investors, both expert and novice, like to invest in the market.
 And a lot of investors like to do so through the Dow Jones Industrial Average Index.
-But what if I told you there was an easier, shinier way to invest in the DIJA Index than buying stocks in a basket?
-Guess what, there is.
+But there is an easier, shinier way to invest in the DJIA Index than buying stocks in a basket.

 The DIA -DIAMONDS Trust, Series 1 ETF follows the price and performance of the Dow Jones Industrial Average (DJIA) Index.
-By purchasing the DIA ETF, you are essentially buying an investment asset that acts as the DIJA index, but is simpler in transaction.
-There is a direct correlation between the DIA and the DIJA index, but you don’t have to purchase multiple stocks in a basket to achieve your goal.
+By purchasing the DIA ETF, you are essentially buying an investment asset that acts as the DJIA index but is a simpler transaction.
+There is a direct correlation between the DIA and the DJIA index, but you don’t have to purchase multiple stocks in a basket to achieve your goal.
 One transaction gives you the exposure you’re seeking.

 And ETFs are not without their disadvantages as well.
-No investment is perfect and all have risk.
+No investment is perfect and all come with risk.
 So it comes down to the proper research and determining if the DIA or any ETF is the right fit for your portfolio.

-The trust for the DIA exchange traded fund not only holds the same stocks as the DIJA, but some cash as well.
+The trust for the DIA exchange traded fund not only holds the same stocks as the DJIA but some cash as well.
 This helps with the liquidity of the fund and also aides with the tracking process.
-And while the DIA is not and actively managed ETF, adjustments do have to be made to the assets in the fund in order to correct any tracking discrepancies.
+And while the DIA is not an actively managed ETF, adjustments do have to be made to the assets in the fund in order to correct any tracking discrepancies.